acrosafe/btc-hot-wallet/README.md

 # btc-hot-wallet
-Spring Boot based hot BTC wallet (non-multisiged).
+Spring Boot based hot wallet and payment implementation for BTC.
 Support both on-premise and on-cloud.
-It can be integrated into existing system to support BTC payment/transaction.
+If you want to support the project, please donate to the following BTC address: 3JYBBEXybHQZacUkwjiFBZpooDBwn9c1PD

 ## Setup Development Environment
 1. Install PostgreSQL and Java 8.